pstrobl96/prusa_exporter/README.md

 docker compose up
 ```

-:tada: if everthing went alright your instance is up and running.
+:tada: if everthing went alright your instance is up and running and you can find metrics at [/metrics](http://localhost:10009/metrics) endpoint.

 ## Grafana Dashboards